10 Less Famous Australian Snakes

 Source: iNaturalist user Thomas Mesaglio – CC BY 4.0

-A blind snake of eastern Australia, particularly near Sydney and Brisbane.
-Anilios nigrescens spends the majority of its time underground in tunnels, and its eyes have gradually shrunk in response to the diminished light.
-This is an ant-eater, which forces the swarming colonies into its mouth using a raking manoeuvre.
+A common blind snake of eastern Australia, and a familiar species to local residents of Sydney and Brisbane.
+The blackish blind snake (Anilios nigrescens) spends the majority of its time underground, and its eyes have gradually shrunk in response to the diminished light.
+This species is a diehard ant-eater, which forces the swarming colonies into its mouth using a raking manouvre.

-Blackish blind snakes are very discerning, ignoring trails of earthworms and even termites, whereas trails of worker ants readily catch their attention.
+Blackish blind snakes are very discerning.
+They completely ignore the trails of earthworms and even termites, whereas trails of workers ants readily catch their attention.
 Popular prey include southern meat ants and banded sugar ants.
 Blackish blind snakes follow these trails back to the central ant colony, where they hit the motherload of mealtimes.
-In a 1992 study, blackish blind snakes was able to follow scent trails that were weeks old as well as days old.
-However, they have some limits, as they were poor at following the trails of individual ants, rather than commonly used pathways.

 7 Australian coral snake